asampley/ComputerCraft-Projects/README.md

 # ComputerCraft-Projects
-ComputerCraft is a Minecraft mod that uses Lua for scripting computers and robots (turtles).
+ComputerCraft is a Minecraft mod that uses Lua for scripting computers and robots/[turtles](https://www.computercraft.info/wiki/Turtle) ([API](https://www.computercraft.info/wiki/Turtle_(API))).
 This repository contains some work that I've done.

 ## Quick start
 Start a computer and run `wget run https://raw.githubusercontent.com/asampley/ComputerCraft-Projects/master/bootstrap.lua https://raw.githubusercontent.com/asampley/ComputerCraft-Projects/master/`.
 This will run a bootstrap program that will download a library and executable for fetching programs and their dependencies called `wequire`.